Natasha Zouves: Personal life

 She is involved in the community and has participated and served as an MC in many events, such as kicking off the March of Dimes March for Babies walk in San Francisco.
 She emceed the Leukemia and Lymphoma Society's Light the Night event in San Francisco, which raised more than $2 million to find a cure for blood cancer.
 She has also been heavily involved with the Special Olympics, and has emceed multiple events.

 Awards

 In 2015, Zouves received an Emmy in San Diego.
-She received two further Emmys in June 2018, for feature news report, light series and for news writing. in 2025 Natasha won an Emmy for “Outstanding Emerging Journalist”.
+She received two further Emmys in June 2018, for feature news report, light series and for news writing.

+In 2025, Zouves received the News & Documentary Emmy Award for Outstanding Emerging Journalist.
+The NewsNation investigation Growing Broke: Forever Chemicals in America's Heartland, reported by Zouves, received a 2025 National Edward R. Murrow Award for Excellence in Video.